mason-bially/ttrpg-xcom/06_overview.md

 The GM will be keeping track of events throughout the world and on some days there will be situations to respond to (often having to pick an option) which should trigger a discussion.
 Discussions will also often happen after a mission when choosing how to strategize, or after a task is complete and resources need to be reallocated.

 Most situations that are triggered will be combat missions with a scene relating it to the overarching goal of the squad.
 But sometimes they will be interactions with non-player characters (social situations), often depending on who was doing which tasks.
 It's important to make sure players don't get bored, inviting other players into the conversation is one solution, and keeping the scenes short another.

+#### Activity Types

+Players will each choose a primary and bonus activity for each day.
+The primary activity will often be towards group goals (Recovery, Operations, Research, Engineering) and the bonus activity towards more specific and personal ones (Training, Abilities).